Classical Verification of Quantum Computations in Linear Time: Technical Overview

 Let's start with the single state case and see how we could design a protocol that verifies a single state.
 Suppose: \begin{itemize} \item The client holds key pair $K=(x_0,x_1)$ and phase pair $\Theta=(\theta_0,\theta_1)$. $\theta_0,\theta_1\in \{0,1\cdots 7\}$. \item In the honest setting the server should hold the state

-\end{itemize} And the server wants to cheat.
+\end{itemize} The server wants to cheat.
 Let's first consider a restricted form of attack for simplicity of the introduction.
 Suppose the server's attack is just to add some different phases to the gadget.
 Instead of holding \eqref{eq:7}, it might hold

 for some arbitrary functions $f$, $g$.
-And we want to design a test that verifies \eqref{eq:8} is isometric to \eqref{eq:7} (under an isometry that does not depend on the phases).
+We want to design a test that verifies \eqref{eq:8} is isometric to \eqref{eq:7} (under an isometry that does not depend on the phases).
 This means, we want to design a test such that the server could pass the test from \eqref{eq:8} if and only if $f$, $g$ have the form:

-Certainly \eqref{eq:8} does not capture all the possible attacks that the adversary can make; but it captures a non-trivial class of attacks that will be helpful for illustrating our ideas. \paragraph{Remark} To make this type of simplification make sense, the helper gadget method plays an important role here.
-After the helper gadget is measured and destroyed, the adversary could not decrypt the phase table any more and it is not able to do any $\theta$-related operation on state \eqref{eq:8}.
-Without the helper gadget method, the adversary can change the phases in \eqref{eq:8} to $f^\prime(\theta_0),g^\prime(\theta_1)$ arbitrarily.
+Certainly \eqref{eq:8} does not capture all the possible attacks that the adversary can make; but it captures a non-trivial class of attacks that will be helpful for illustrating our ideas. \paragraph{Remark} To make this type of simplification make sense, the switch gadget technique plays an important role here.
+After the switch gadget is measured and destroyed, the adversary could not decrypt the phase table any more and it is not able to do any $\theta$-related operation on state \eqref{eq:8}.
+Without the switch gadget technique, the adversary can change the phases in \eqref{eq:8} to $f^\prime(\theta_0),g^\prime(\theta_1)$ arbitrarily.
 We first note that (without loss of generality) there is a simple way to verify the relation of the following two states, which correspond to the cases where the client side phase pair is $(\tilde\theta_0,\tilde\theta_1)$ and $(\tilde\theta_0,\tilde\theta_1+4)$:

 for which the honest states are